 A general counsel is considered a more traditional executive role within a company.
 The main focus of a GC is to manage a company’s legal compliance as well as corporate governance.
 The role of GC is also more closely aligned with a high-level lawyer which ensures the company’s legal obligations are all met.
 A few of a GC’s main job responsibilities are listed below.

 The role of chief legal officer is a newer position than the general counsel and in some ways is an expansion of the general counsel role.
-The CLO is a c-suite position that focuses on the legal department but is also responsible for providing valid business solutions to arising problems.
-Legal analysis is expected, but the CLO also keeps the company’s business model and goals in mind.
+The CLO is a multidimensional c-suite position that focuses on the legal department while also being responsible for:

 Both positions will bring value to your company, but in different ways.
 A general counsel provides all of the legal advice and assistance you need.
 If you’re simply looking for some extra help managing your legal team and ensuring compliance is met in every possible way, then a GC is a great option.